-Percussion Ensemble 9 - 12th grade Honors Percussion Ensemble 9 - 12th grade Traditional Students who are enrolled in Honors Percussion Ensemble Traditional.
+Percussion Ensemble

+Traditional.
 Percussion Ensemble is available to all 9th through 12th grade students who are percussionists.
-This includes students who study will be required to perform and audition in multiple musical areas. piano.
-Students will be expected to maintain a regular practice schedule, Requirements for the successful completion of the honors component and adhere to all musical expectations of the director.
-The school will include playing all 12 major scales on a mallet instrument, playing provides percussion instruments to students.
-Students must be able to selected snare drum rudiments, tuning and performing on timpani, read music notation, and should have their own mallets and drumsticks participation in KCS Honors Band, auditioning and participating in Allfor coursework.
-Students will study a variety of percussion ensemble East/All-State band (if selected), and additional performances/tests as literature, including marches, waltzes, orchestral transcriptions, world instructed by the director.
-Enrolled students should expect to be utilized music, folk, and traditional literature from the 20th and 21st centuries. as leaders in the Percussion Ensemble, and should be musically Multiple concert performances will be required.
-Additional performance prepared to lead by example in each rehearsal.
-(No prerequisites) opportunities include invitational and audition clinics, festivals, and contests.
+This includes students who study piano.
+Students will be expected to maintain a regular practice schedule, and adhere to all musical expectations of the director.
+The school provides percussion instruments to students.
+Students must be able to read music notation, and should have their own mallets and drumsticks for coursework.
+Students will study a variety of percussion ensemble literature, including marches, waltzes, orchestral transcriptions, world music, folk, and traditional literature from the 20th and 21st centuries.
+Multiple concert performances will be required.
+Additional performance opportunities include invitational and audition clinics, festivals, and contests.
 (No prerequisites)